Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed

 We compare the offline performance of different SL-MGAC variants.
 As shown in Table \ref{table:2}, SL-MGAC outperforms all other variants on our offline dataset, demonstrating the effectiveness of the proposed multi-group state decomposition module, supervised learning procedure, and other techniques.
 Moreover, we find that SL-MGAC (w/o Q-norm) achieves the lowest reward, indicating that the Q-normalization technique in the actor loss enhances the model's convergence and improves its performance.

 Next, we compare the training processes of SL-MGAC and SL-MGAC (w/o MG), as shown in Fig. \ref{fig:10}.
+Note that the shaded area in yellow corresponds to the Q value std range of the SL-MGAC model, while the shaded area in purple corresponds to the Q value std range of the SL-MGAC model(w/o MG).
 We observe that the Q-value curve of SL-MGAC is more stable than that of SL-MGAC (w/o MG), and the Q-value variance of SL-MGAC is much smaller.
 This demonstrates the effectiveness and variance reduction effect of the MG-SD module.